pangenome/pggb/README.md

 `pggb` generates this kind of graph using an all-to-all alignment of input sequences ([wfmash](https://github.com/waveygang/wfmash)), graph induction ([seqwish](https://doi.org/10.1101/2022.02.14.480413)), and progressive normalization ([smoothxg](https://github.com/pangenome/smoothxg), [gfaffix](https://github.com/marschall-lab/GFAffix)).
 After construction, `pggb` generates diagnostic visualizations of the graph ([odgi](https://doi.org/10.1093/bioinformatics/btac308)).
-A variant call report (in VCF) representing both small and large variants may be generated based on any reference genome included in the graph ([vg](https://github.com/vgteam/vg)).
+A variant call report (in VCF) representing both small and large variants can be generated based on any reference genome included in the graph ([vg](https://github.com/vgteam/vg)).
-`pggb` writes its output in [GFAv1](https://github.com/GFA-spec/GFA-spec/blob/master/GFA1.md) format, which can be used as input by numerous "genome graph" and pangenome tools, such as the VG and ODGI toolkits.
+`pggb` writes its output in [GFAv1](https://github.com/GFA-spec/GFA-spec/blob/master/GFA1.md) format, which can be used as input by numerous "genome graph" and pangenome tools, such as the [vg](https://github.com/vgteam/vg) and [odgi](https://doi.org/10.1093/bioinformatics/btac308) toolkits.

 `pggb` has been tested at scale in the Human Pangenome Reference Consortium (HPRC) as a method to build a graph from the [draft human pangenome](https://doi.org/10.1101/2022.07.09.499321).